VisualComposer/builder/readme.txt

 = Do you have a Premium version available? =

 Yes!
-Premium version comes with world-class support and access to Visual Composer Hub.
-Where you can download additional elements and templates free of charge.
+The Premium version comes with world-class support and access to Visual Composer Hub where you can download additional elements, templates, addons, and integrations.

 = What is the difference between the Free and Premium versions? =

-Visual Composer free version is an ultimate page builder to get your web design project started.
-Visual Composer Premium unlocks a full website builder experience and gives you unlimited access to the Visual Composer Hub (a cloud marketplace of elements, templates, and extensions).
+Visual Composer Free version is the ultimate page builder to get your web design project started.
+Visual Composer Premium unlocks a full website builder experience and gives you unlimited access to the Visual Composer Hub (a cloud marketplace of elements, templates, extensions, and integrations).

 = Can I edit the Header, Footer, and Sidebar? =